machinelearning2014/deepthoughtai-evo-site/paper.md

 - **R3 — Consistency:** Query `inconsistent/0`.
 FAILS = proceed; SUCCEEDS = repair or HALT(H4).

-- **R4 — Assumption-Dependence Test:** For each conclusion, retract/reassert each active_assumption/1 using an explicit retract/reassert cycle in main/0.
-Classify as ROBUST, ASSUMPTION-DEPENDENT(A), or FRAGILE.
-Hardcoding dependence tables without the retract cycle fails the G10 gate.
+- **R4 — Assumption-Dependence Test:** When the KB declares assumptions, retract/reassert each `active_assumption/1` in an explicit cycle and classify affected conclusions as ROBUST, ASSUMPTION-DEPENDENT(A), or FRAGILE.
+Hardcoded dependence tables do not satisfy the gate.

 - **R5 — Validate:** Verify spec_requirement/2 fulfillment and solution_method_constraint/1 compliance.

 - **R6 — Answer:** Natural language response with status, conclusions, assumptions, dependence classification, and limitations.

-**Scratch pad integration:** The REASON scratch pad (`reason_scratch_pad` tool) persists the Prolog KB to `kb/<topic>/` in a dedicated repository.
-A `swipl` CI check verifies the KB loads without error.
-Multi-turn REASON tasks accumulate premises, derivations, and dependence classifications across sessions rather than rebuilding from scratch.
+**Scratch pad integration:** `reason_scratch_pad` may persist a KB and run a SWI-Prolog load check.
+Reusing that artifact still requires a complete self-contained `prolog_exec` program in the current workflow call.

 **Halting conditions:**
 - H1: `need_clarification/1` derivable — ask, wait.